monosense-io/k8s-gitops/docs/stories/STORY-NET-CILIUM-GATEWAY.md

   - [ ] `kustomize build` succeeds
   - [ ] `flux build` shows correct IP substitution for both clusters
   - [ ] `kubeconform --strict` validates Gateway API schemas
+  - [ ] Cilium HelmRelease includes `values.gatewayAPI.enabled: true` (or a tracking chore/PR is filed to add it in Story 01)
 - [ ] Infrastructure kustomization updated to include gateway
 - [ ] Manifests committed to git
 - [ ] Story 45 can proceed with deployment